lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/ngc_containers.md

 ```

 Please pay attention to the parameter `--nproc_per_node`.
-The value is equal to 8 because 8 GPUs per node were allocated by srun.
+The value is equal to 8 because 8 GPUs per node were allocated by `srun`.

 #### Multi-node Usage